SougataMukherjee/interview-kit/theory/html.md

 ```

 **Q6: What is the difference between <div> and <section>?**
-A: <div> is a generic container, no semantic meaning.
+ <div> is a generic container, no semantic meaning.
 <section> groups related content with semantic meaning.

 **Q7: Field set**